teozern1/tp/docs/UserGuide.md

 Examples:
 * `list` followed by `delete 2` deletes the 2nd person in TASsistant.

-### Search : `search`
+### Searching for persons : `search`

-Lists out all students with the given condition.
+Lists out all persons with the given condition.

 Format: `search CONDITION1, CONDITION2, …`

 * Condition is given in the format keyword: value.
-* Accepted condition keywords are module, classNum, and studentName.
+* Accepted condition keywords are module, tutorial name and person name.
+* Keywords are case-sensitive, only NAME is case-insensitive.
 * Unrecognised keywords cause this method to fail.
 * Searching with no conditions will return no users.
 * Searching by name is limited to 1 name per search.
+* Searching by tutorial must include exactly 1 module.
 * Preamble must be empty.

 Examples:
-* `search m/CS2103T` returns all students in the module CS2103T
+* `search m/CS2103T` returns all persons in the module CS2103T
-* `search tn/T03` returns all students in the class T03
+* `search tn/T03` returns all persons in the class T03
-* `search n/John Doe` returns all students with the name John Doe
+* `search n/John Doe` returns all persons with the name John Doe

 ### Clearing all entries : `clear`